When (and How) to Use Dog Probiotics & Prebiotics

 1. Recovering from an illness

 Dogs experience a wide range of symptoms from a variety of illnesses–and it’s always possible gut health can be negatively affected.
-Changes in diet, viral, bacteria, fungi, parasitic infections, and even certain allergens can disrupt your pet’s gut health, creating a need to rebuild their gut microbiome.
+Changes in diet, viral, bacterial, fungal, and parasitic infections, and even certain allergens can disrupt your pet’s gut health, creating a need to rebuild their gut microbiome.

 2. Taking antibiotics